Comparing Secoo (SECO) and Its Peers

 |2.52

-As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 11.62%.
-Given Secoo’s competitors higher possible upside, analysts plainly believe Secoo has less favorable growth aspects than its competitors.
+As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 11.59%.
+Given Secoo’s peers higher probable upside, analysts clearly believe Secoo has less favorable growth aspects than its peers.

+15.4% of Secoo shares are held by institutional investors.
+Comparatively, 41.6% of shares of all “Retail stores, not elsewhere classified” companies are held by institutional investors.
+13.5% of shares of all “Retail stores, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Summary